ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

     XE4
     XE5

-To build the two GExpert versions for all possible Delphi versions, you can just call __build.cmd in the root of the source tree.
+To build both GExperts versions for all possible Delphi versions, call __build.cmd in the root of the source tree.
-(Of course you need all necessary Delphi versions to be installed for this.)

-To change the version information prior to building edit the files
+To change the version information prior to building, edit the files
 * GExperts_version.ini in the projects directory
 * GExperts_ExpertType_version.ini in the projects\editorexpert or
   projects\regularexpert respectively